-- Identifying refugee job candidates whose skills match the needs of the job - Completing new hire paperwork - Following up on refugees who have been hired to ensure mutual satisfaction - Offering translation or interpretation services
+- Identifying refugee job candidates whose skills match the needs of the job - Completing new hire paperwork - ▲ Following up on refugees who have been hired to ensure mutual satisfaction - Offering translation or interpretation services - Providing feedback on ways a company can adjust their hiring practices to accommodate refugees - Co-hosting hiring events where companies can meet potential refugee talent

-IN ADDITION, THESE ORGANIZATIONS HELP TO PREPARE AFGHANS AND OTHER REFUGEES FOR EMPLOYMENT, INCLUDING BY:
+IN ADDITION, THESE ORGANIZATIONS HELP TO PREPARE REFUGEES FOR EMPLOYMENT, INCLUDING BY:

 - Orientating them to the U.S. job market and setting expectations about the types of professional roles available in their metro area

 - Preparing resumes and cover letters

-- Teaching about U.S. workplace customs
+- ▲ Teaching about U.S. workplace customs